nh2/chrubuntu-anyos/README.md

 * :heavy_check_mark: NixOS 19.03 installer CLI
   * :x: But starting the GUI doesn't work on the C
 * :x: Debian 10.1 installer
   * Screen freeze at kexec time.
-Probably the Intel driver is not provided in the installer's kernel.
+Probably the Intel driver is not provided in the installer's kernel:
+  * My machine can't start with the `framebuffer` driver, but needs the native Intel driver (`i915`).
+This is included in the Ubuntu installer's initrd but not in the Debian installer's initrd, hence the Debian installer cannot use the screen.

 ### Installing Ubuntu with PlopKexec